idelfonsog2/idelfonsog2.github.io/README.md

 ### Curiosity & continuous learning is an invaluable skill

-I'm Idelfonso.
-I believe some things can be done much better and delightful.
+I’m Idelfonso.
+I believe some things can be done much better and more delightful.

-The way I write `{code}` software applications is by making them much simpler, intuitive and user friendly.
+The way I write {code} software applications is by making them much simpler, intuitive, and user-friendly.

-Whether you are creating a proof of concept, need assitant on an ongoing or starting a new project – I can help! - <strong><a href="mailto:idelfonsog2@gmail.com?subject=I%20saw%20your%20site">send email</a></strong>
+Whether you are creating a proof of concept, need assistance on an ongoing or starting a new project – I can help! - <strong><a href="mailto:idelfonsog2@gmail.com?subject=I%20saw%20your%20site">send email</a></strong>

 - 📜 [Articles](#articles)
 - **Up** [Services](https://www.upwork.com/freelancers/~010e40ea91fa4fa610?viewMode=1)